 - Tuition waivers for all graduate program course work.

-- Tuition waiver for both the third and fourth years of the M.D. curriculum, upon completion of a Ph.D. degree.
+- Tuition deferment for the M.D. curriculum, upon completion of a Ph.D. degree.

 M.D./Ph.D. degree students are ordinarily expected to complete their Ph.D. degree before beginning the third year of medical school.
 Students who have not completed the Ph.D. degree may apply for a tuition deferment for their third year of the medical curriculum, and, in unusual cases, for the first term of their fourth year.
 Applications for tuition deferment beyond the first two years must be approved by the student's dissertation committee and signed by the dissertation advisor, the associate dean for basic sciences, and the dean of the School of Medicine.
-Under no circumstances will a student be granted a tuition deferment or be allowed to register for the last term of medical school until s/he has finished the requirements for the Ph.D degree.
-If a student withdraws from the Ph.D. degree program his/her tuition deferments will be converted to a loan.
+Under no circumstances will a student be granted a tuition deferment until they have finished the requirements for the Ph.D. degree.
+If a student withdraws from the Ph.D. degree program their tuition deferments will be converted to a loan.
 Completion of the M.D. degree terminates the student's participation in the Medical Scientist Program and ends the availability of tuition waiver.
 Any tuition deferments then in force will convert to loan obligations at that time.